f-viktor/GPU-Passthrough_Arch-Linux/README.md

 # Enabling IOMMU
 **Step 1 - enabling it in BIOS**
-What you wanna do is boot into your bios settings(aka mash F12 or Del or TAB while your PC boots) ,and look for a setting called any of the following names:
+What you wanna do is boot into your bios settings (aka mash F12 or Del or TAB while your PC boots) ,and look for a setting called any of the following:
  - IOMMU
  - vti-d
  - vti-x